decchu14/ML_EXERCISES/README.md

 # ML_EXERCISES
-This repository contains exercises of Machine Learning
+This repository contains exercises of Machine.